Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Do you know one of the most common mistakes bloggers make is ignoring building their email lists at an early stage of their blogging career?

-Don’t quote me wrong, You may still have it in mind to build your email lists but not starting sooner is very risky.
+Don’t get me wrong, You may still have it in mind to build your email lists but not starting sooner is very risky.

-In fact, backlinko founder, Brian dean who has over 1m pageviews said one of his biggest regrets was not growing his email list sooner.
+In fact, backlinko founder, Brian Dean who has over 1m pageviews said one of his biggest mistakes was not growing his email list sooner.

 brian dean Youtube video